 IKEA Train Add-ons

 For his second birthday, we got him the IKEA battery operated train to upgrade his train obsession.
 Seriously the best $8 gift I’ve ever found.
-He really doesn’t need anything else train related, but I did snag one of the $7 LILLABO three piece train sets at the beginning of quarantine (actually 9 pieces to make three trains in different configurations).
+He really doesn’t need anything else train related, but I did snag one of the $7 LILLABO three piece train sets at the beginning of quarantine (actually 9 pieces to make three trains in different configurations) and the LILLABO turntable ($5).
 I thought I’d pull it out on a rainy day or a day we really needed a distraction.
 But we’ve spent so much time playing outside this summer, that it’s still hiding in a cupboard!
 Maybe I’ll use it as a Christmas stocking stuffer.
-(IKEA, from $7)
+(IKEA, from $7).
+Or t he

 Stanley Jr Cement Mixer Building Kit